abhitopia/ZendeskRateThrottllingPrototype/README.md

 # ZendeskRateThrottlingPrototype
-Contains proof of concept on how we can proactively throttle Zendesk API to ensure a certain minimum desired quota is never hit.
+Contains proof of concept on how we can proactively throttle Zendesk API to ensure a certain minimum desired quota is always available.

 # Installation